-Staff Contact: Ms Melinda Jones

-C3 S1 or S2 HPW4
+LAWS2160 Administrative Law Staff Contact: Ms Melinda Jones C3 S1 or S2 HPW4

 This course considers the law concerning the accountability and control of government officials.
-Topics covered include: the principles of responsible government and separation of powers; the regulation of delegated legislation; the problem of corruption; the duty to give reasons for administration decisions; freedom of information, the Ombudsman, the Administrative Appeals Tribunal; and judicial review of administrative action [the principles of legality and procedural fairness).
+Topics covered include: the regulation of delegated legislation; the problem of corruption; the duty to give reasons for administration decisions; freedom of information, the Ombudsman, the Administrative Appeals Tribunal; and judicial review of administrative action [the principles of legality and procedural fairness].

-Property and Equity

-Staff Contact: A/Prof Chris Rossiter C6 F HPW4
+Property and Equity Staff Contact: A/Prof Chris Rossiter C6 F HPW4